letientai299/freecodecamp/pyda/time/readme.md

   the title of the second chart should be "Month-wise Box Plot (Seasonality)".
   Make sure the month labels on bottom start at "Jan" and the x and x axis are labeled correctly.

-## Note

-- The test cases can be very frustrating.
-- The example image for box_plot is misleading, perhaps FCC have some bugs in their code, or perhaps my code has bug.
-I'm not sure.
-If you know why they're different, let me know.

-Total time: 2.5h

 ## Solution